Specifies the properties of the spelling, thesaurus and hyphenation.

 By selecting a certain language you can limit the use of the custom dictionary.
 By selecting All the custom dictionary is used independently of the current language.

-Opens the Edit custom dictionary dialogue box, in which you can add to your custom dictionary or edit existing entries.
+Opens the Edit custom dictionary dialog, in which you can add to your custom dictionary or edit existing entries.

-In the Edit Custom Dictionary dialogue box you have the option to enter new terms or edit existing entries.
-If you edit an exception dictionary, the dialogue box has the added facility of defining an exception for a word.
-During the spell check this exception is then listed as a suggestion.
+In the Edit Custom Dictionary dialog you have the option to enter new terms or edit existing entries.
+If you edit an exception dictionary, the dialog has the added facility of defining an exception for a word.
+During the spellcheck this exception is then listed as a suggestion.